msalceda/csci-6364-final-project/README.md

 None needed.

 ## Usage
-All code is located in the IPYNB named `20220428_CSCI_6364_Final_Project.ipynb`.
+All code is located in the Jupyter Notebook file named `20220428_CSCI_6364_Final_Project.ipynb`.
 The code was run in a Google Colab GPU environment.

 ## Authors and Acknowledgements
 Michael Salceda